razbary/Stretch-CS2/README.md

 **Tired of slow alt-tabbing when playing with a stretched resolution in Counter Strike?
 This AHK Script solves that problem completely!**

+Ban Concerns: This application is commonly used for many reasons beyond cheating in games.
+While certain AHK scripts may get you banned for doing certain actions, this is completely safe.
+   - This script does not interact with Counter Strike in any way, the only thing it does is open the .exe, the resolution change happens to windows.

 This is an AutoHotkey (AHK) script that allows users to:
 - Input custom screen resolution settings (width and height).
 - Browse and select the path to cs2.exe (Counter-Strike 2).